atlanticstarr1/dollarbank/README.md

  * Set the value of 10 cents (USD) worth of ETH. (default is 330000000000000 wei).
     - This will first set the value of ten cents worth of ETH in the contract, then
     - Trigger interest payemnts !!
-    -:point_right:*Try it !!* .. and notice your bank balance change in real time :grin:
+    - :point_right:*Try it !!* .. and notice your bank balance change in real time :grin:
  * Set the address of the contract to alert when the oracle updates. (default is DollarBank contract address)